shaileshthakur1/contentgpt/README.md

-# AI Based Content Generator Saas Application
+# AI Based Saas Application
 A web application to publish your articles , blogs and any sort of writting with a privillage of making it public.